Viktor286/js-types-kit/readme.md

 ```

-I hope such approach could speed up type control work and add additional testing layer in the system.
+Hopefully 'js-types-kit' speed up type control workflow and add additional testing layer in the system.